infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 # Sports & Vulnerable Children

 ## Benefits
-According to a paper on physical activity and sports in alternative care in Ireland, we know that there are multiple benefits to regular strcutured activity for children
+According to a paper on physical activity and sports in alternative care in Ireland[^10], we know that there are multiple benefits to regular strcutured activity for children

 ### Improves Social relationships:
 - Participation in structured activities, including sports, has been argued to be associated with better social relationships and mental health, but such engagement is lower for children in care than children  living in their homes